What does a mental health nurse do?

 What do I need to do to become a mental health nurse?

-- Five GCSEs (A-C), including English, maths and a science subject
+- five GCSEs 9 to 4 (A* to C), including English, maths, and a science

 Where could I be working?

 You could work at a health centre, at an adult care home, in an NHS or private hospital, at a client's home, at a GP practice or in a prison.